Ranjuna120/Ranjuna120/README.md

-- 👀 I’m interested in
+- 👀 I’m interested in Software Engineering
 - 🌱 I’m currently learning MERN Stack
--  Ask me about web development
+- 💬 Ask me about web development
-- 📫 How to reach me ...
+- 📫 How to reach me

 <!---